Kntnt/kntnt-popup/README.md

 #### `modal`

-Makes the popup modal (focus trapped, background scrolling prevented).
+Controls whether the popup behaves as a modal dialog.

 *Format:* `modal=<true|false>`